1098-T Tuition Statement

 You received a 1098-T because your account had a tuition and fee transaction, OR a payment to your account by scholarship, grant or gift aid sometime within the calendar year.

 Contact the Registrar's Office at 210-431-3959.
-They will require proof of your correct social security number.
+They will require proof of your correct Social Security number.
 This also applies if your name is incorrect.
+You may need to complete a form W-9S.

 This is a result of registering for spring courses before the calendar year is complete.
 This may nullify (net out) your fall tuition charges, making it appear that you received more scholarships or grants than tuition charges.
 Your registration papers show the full tuition charges for each semester that you were a student during the academic year.